bazpxl/sdl_tileeditor/README.md

 # sdl_tileeditor

-Tile editor based on sdl_basegame from [SDL_Basegame](https://github.com/sor/sdl_basegame)
+simple Tileeditor for 2D-games based on sdl_basegame from [SDL_Basegame](https://github.com/sor/sdl_basegame).

-start with map.json in assets folder
+Currently implemented functions are:

+* Loading and saving maps in Json files.
+* Open and save files via nativefiledialog.
+* Add more assets and switch between them using the ImGui slider.
+* Change the global render scaling with Dear ImGui.
+* Select a tile in the active tileset by clicking on it and place it individually on the map grid.
+* Hold the mouse button + Ctrl to select a square from several tiles in the atlas to place them grouped on the map.
+* Resizing and/or hiding the TileAtlas panel.
+* Changing the active rendering layer

 ![Screenshot](doc/multiselectScreenshot.png "Screenshot from SDL_Tileeditor stamp tool")

-## debug-shortcuts:

-left mousebutton -

-select single tile(if inside tileatlas)/ place single/multiple tile (if inside map)

-right mousebutton -

-delete tile

-hold left mousebutton + ctrl -

-selects multiple tiles in atlas

----
+#### Annotation

+The asset files are saved as relative paths starting from the project folder.
+Moving asset files can therefore currently lead to problems.
+It is best to save them within the "asset/graphic" folder.

+#### debug-shortcuts

 F2          = hide/show tile atlas panel

 F5          = save map;

-Arrow keys  = move camera;
+Arrow keys  = moves the camera;

-Alt+F4      = quit programm

----

-## building the project
+#### building the project

-This project uses CMake for building and vcpkg for managing dependencies.
+CMakeLists is used to build the project together with vcpkg to manage the required dependencies